-Our shareholder engagement encourages companies to:
+Our shareholder engagement activities encourage companies to

-- Focus on environmental sustainability, including reducing greenhouse gas emissions
+- focus on environmental sustainability, including reducing greenhouse gas emissions,

-- Address human rights violations
+- address human rights issues, and